duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-This is currently not supported.
+This is currently not supported, but planned for the future.
-You can export DuckLake into a DuckDB database and export it into e.g. vanilla Parquet files.
+Currently, you can export DuckLake into a DuckDB database and export it into e.g. vanilla Parquet files.

 </div>